 “We must bear in mind that there is no treatment that will cure the disease, although there are treatments that will control it by preventing its further progression,” said Dr. Maribel Tevar.

-The Rheumatology team has designed a health education project which aims to educate patients affected by the disease, enabling them to better know the disease, introduce changes in life habits and encourage their observance to treatment.
+The Rheumatology team has designed a health education project which aims to educate patients affected by the disease, enabling them to better know the disease, introduce changes in life habits, encourage their observance to treatment, and provide advice on nutirtion and the benefits of natural foods and supplements such as black pepper and turmeric supplements.

 Dr. Tevar added “This initiative follows the guidelines of the IV Health Plan of the Valencian Community (2016-2020) in which we want to improve our approach to the target population, and ensure compliance to treatment.”